 As much as I love London, I also love escaping it.
-After hearing rave reviews from friends about Canterbury, I had been wanting to visit this UNESCO World Heritage City.
-Finally, I had some time on my hands, and managed to make my over there for a weekend trip.
+After hearing rave reviews from friends about Canterbury, I decided I would visit when I had some spare time on my hands.

 It certainly didn’t disappoint.
 It exceeded my expectations.
 The medieval fortifications, scenic canals and timber-framed buildings felt like a million miles away from the hubbub of London.

-If you’ve been to York in North Yorkshire, that should give you a good idea of what to expect.
+If you’ve been to York in North Yorkshire, that should give you a good idea of what to expect from Canterbury.
 Loaded with strong reminders of the past, I think it’s safe to say that anyone with an interest in history and cultural heritage will be enamoured by the charms of Canterbury.

 How to get to Canterbury from London